 To save a new range from a time series chart:

-To update an an existing range:
+To update an existing range:

 Time and numerical ranges in Quiver are controlled by distinct parameter types: